Web Application Penetration Testing Explained

 6. Cleanup: Testing parties retreat from the application and return it to its former state.

-7. Report Generation: Your provider creates a comprehensive analysis of the pen tests with details on weaknesses and vulnerabilities as well as remediation recommendations.
+7. Report Generation: Your provider creates a comprehensive analysis of the pen tests with details on weaknesses and vulnerabilities and remediation recommendations.

 Pen tests for your web applications deliver so much valuable information.
 Let’s look at the benefits of using these.